My Rugged Reality of ADHD

 It did not change my grades.

 My dad treated me the same way my mom and stepdad did, regarding my grades.
 C’s were not good enough, even if I tried my best.
-I always had this sense I was not trying hard enough.
+I always had this sense that I was not trying hard enough.
 My dad failed to see that I was trying.
 I would work on chemistry and get that sense of tiredness in my eyes and stop.